 Some breakfast cereals don't taste like much and have a nice satisfying crunch to them.
-The cold milk is nice and refreshing and super palatable early in the morning.Continue to 6 of 7 below.
+The cold milk is nice and refreshing and super palatable early in the morning and fresh fruit on top makes it extra special.Continue to 5 of 6 below.

 06 of 06

 You can make a big batch of waffles or pancakes and then freeze them.
 All you will have to do is pop two in the toaster oven in the morning and you have a quick and easy breakfast that doesn't have any disagreeable odors.

 If you are feeling ambitious, you can add a smear of peanut butter and a sprinkle of berries onto your waffle.
 This will help you get your protein and a small serving of fruit!
 It's hard to eat right in the early months, so try to include whatever nutrients you can.